raamSoftwire/bitBot_RC/README.md

-# bitBot_RC
+# BitBot RC
-Building a RC car from BBC micro:bits and a bit:bot
+Building a RC car from BBC micro:bits and a BitBot

+## Gotchas

+- Make sure to add the BitBot extension before you get started.
+In MakeCode go to Advanced > Extensions
+- Make sure to change the radio group value if you have multiple cars in a session

 ## Exercise 1 - Button Press